Verizon Wireless vs. AT&T Wireless Review 2020

 The vast majority of phones will work with Verizon and AT&T, but that doesn’t mean you can buy or lease every phone from them.
-Verizon has all of our favorites, but AT&T is missing one major player in the game: Google Pixel.
+Here’s a (incomplete) list of the devices that the two companies offer.

 Basically, if you want premium service and are willing to pay for it, go with Verizon.

 We really can’t say much more other than Verizon’s been a top provider and will continue to be a top provider, if not the top provider for the foreseeable future.

 What discounts do Verizon and AT&T wireless offer?

 Fans of DIRECTV and HBO should think about getting AT&T.